mcxiao/ipmsg4j/README.md

 About
 -----
-IPMsg4J is a Java implementation of [IP Messenger](A Send/Receive message service using the TCP/UDP Port).
+IPMsg4J is a Java implementation of [IP Messenger]  (A Send/Receive message service using the TCP/UDP Port).

 Getting started
 ---------------